-- Obtain initial membership approval of proposed changes at the Annual Meeting. - Submit a mark-up of the proposed changes along with a clean copy to the National Vice President for Governance and Vice President for Membership for review and approval by their respective committees and for further approval by the Executive Committee. - ASALH returns a signed original document with the amendments (iterative process). - Schedule a vote to ratify the ASALH approved version at a regular meeting. - After ratification by the membership, the Branch President signs and dates the original. - The Branch provides ASALH a PDF copy with both the ASALH and Branch signatures.
+- Obtain initial membership approval of proposed changes at the Annual Meeting. - Submit a mark-up of the proposed changes along with a clean copy to the National VP for Governance who will forward it to the Chair of the Governance Committee. - ASALH returns a signed original document with the amendments (iterative process). - Schedule a vote to ratify the ASALH approved version at a regular meeting. - After ratification by the membership, the Branch President signs and dates the original. - The Branch provides ASALH a PDF copy with both the ASALH and Branch signatures.